 - Allowed individuals the ability to subscribe to receive e-mail reminders of an organization's events.

-- Biking, especially bike touring.
+- Biking, especially day trips and bike touring.

 Here are some nice Southwest Wisconsin bike rides I designed.

 This area offers some of the best conditions in the U.S. for bike touring!
-Also known as the "driftless" area, the topography is interesting, the numerous back roads are lightly travelled, the scenery is spectacular, the downhills are fun, the small towns can be sweet, and there's a fair amount of camping.
+Also known as the "driftless" area, the topography is interesting, the numerous back roads are lightly traveled, the scenery is spectacular, the downhills are fun, the small towns can be sweet, and there's a fair amount of camping.